About NES Ecological Services

 Mr. Havel has a Master of Science Degree in Environmental Science with an emphasis in wetland ecology and ornithology from the University of Wisconsin-Green Bay and a Bachelor of Science Degree in Wildlife Management and Biology from the University of Wisconsin-Stevens Point.

 He is a member of the Society of Wetland Scientists, Wisconsin Wetland Association, Wisconsin Society of Ornithology, Society of Ecological Restoration, and Wild Ones.
 Mr. Havel’s extensive experience and training beyond his degrees are the foundation of the wetland and habitat restoration-related services offered at NES.
 Mr. Havel is a Wisconsin DNR Assured Wetland Delineator and oversees all wetland projects ranging from boundary delineations to full-scale mitigation designs, permit applications with functional values assessments, and feasibility studies.
 He has also conducted surveys for threatened and endangered species.
-Mr. Havel also overseas our native restoration services including the creation and restoration of native community types such as forests, dunes, wetlands, prairies, and he participates in habitat installation and management activities.
+Mr. Havel also oversees our native restoration services including the creation and restoration of native community types such as forests, dunes, wetlands, prairies, and he participates in habitat installation and management activities.